mapofzones/docs/README.md

 4) **GraphQL schema to markdown** - install library via: `npm install graphql-markdown --save-dev` then transform graphql to markdown: `graphql-markdown ./path/to/schema.graphql > schema.md` source: [github.com/exogen/graphql-markdown](https://github.com/exogen/graphql-markdown)

+5) **Schematic images** - each image (eg architecture) is stored as a `jpg` or `png` image, but besides that there is an `xml` of that image unloaded from `drawio` in google drive.
+For further work, you can import `xml` schemes into `drawio` on google drive, re-create the schemes there and then export the new version of the scheme to `png` and `xml`.

 ## Deploy

 Just push your changes to github.
 On changes in the master branch, github actions will automatically prepare the build.
-If the build is successful, the new version of the static site will be deployed.
+If the build is successful, the new version of the static site will be located in the gh-pages branch and deployed automatically.